 3. Add Closed Captions to YouTube Videos During Upload

-- Upload a newly produced video to your YouTube Creator Studio.
+- Upload a newly produced video to your YouTube Studio.

 - Now, under the “Details” section, click “Add subtitles.”